sysco-middleware/kafka-client-collector/architecture.log.md

 new MetricName("record-send-rate", PRODUCER_METRICS, "The average number of records sent per second.",new HashMap<>())
 ```
 * Keep in mind that one java process can have several kafka-clients, which can be identified by `client-id`

+# 02.07.19
+## Producer metrics
+Producer has 2 metric group :
+* "producer-metrics" - has tags "client-id", which can be initialized at startup of application
+* "producer-topic-metrics" - has tags "client-id", "topic".
+Because of "topic", can be initialize dynamically at run-time.

+What is the best way to collect Metrics for second group.